Deontay Wilder: Wilder vs. Duhaupas

 In August 2015, it was announced that Wilder would make his second defense against WBC #12 Johann Duhaupas (32–2, 20 KOs) on September 26 at the Legacy Arena, Alabama.
 In front of a hometown crowd of 8,471 in attendance, Wilder beat Duhaupas by TKO in the eleventh round.
 Duhaupas, who was battered and bloodied, claimed he still had plenty of fight left when referee Jack Reiss waved off his brave challenge.
 Duhaupas had never been stopped before in his career inside the distance.
 It was a very one sided fight — after taking punishment in round seven, referee Jack Reiss went over to Duhaupas' corner telling him he would need to do more or he would stop the fight.
-Wilder was ahead 100–90, 99–90, and 99–91 on judges' scorecards at the time of stoppage, having landed 326 of 587 punches thrown (56%) whilst Duhaupas landed 98 of 332 (30%).
+Wilder was ahead 100–90, 99–90, and 99–91 on judges' scorecards at the time of stoppage, having landed 326 of 587 punches thrown (56%) while Duhaupas landed 98 of 332 (30%).
 In the post fight, Wilder praised Duhaupas' toughness, saying "We knew he was tough.
 We knew he was mentally tough.
 We knew he was going to come.
 That's why you can't criticize nobody you don't know.
 The most scariest people are the ones you don't know."
 For the fight, Wilder made $1.4 million and Duhaupas earned a $140,000 purse.
 The fight was the main event of Premier Boxing Champions on NBC and averaged 2.2 million viewers, peaking at 3 million viewers.